sputnik1458/java-installer/README.md

 # java-installer
-Installs JDK-8u101 Linux systems
+Installs JDK 8u111 on Linux systems

-You must download the JDK from here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.
-You will want to download the file with this name: jdk-8u101-linux-x64.tar.gz (64-bit) or jdk-8u101-linux-x86.tar.gz (32-bit)
+You must download the JDK from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+You must dowload a .tar.gz file.

 Leave the tar in your downloads folder.
 It can be deleted post-installation.